 B.A., Trinity College; M.A., Wesleyan University; J.D., University of Pennsylvania

-Marlon is a member of the adjunct faculty of Georgetown University Law Center, where he teaches courses on US regulation of financial institutions and securities markets, securities law and the internet, and international business litigation.
-In addition, Marlon is a frequent speaker on federal securities law issues.
+Prof. Paz is a member of the adjunct faculty of Georgetown University Law Center, where he teaches courses on US federal securities regulation, the regulation of financial institutions and securities markets, securities law and the internet, and international business litigation.
+In addition, Prof. Paz is a frequent speaker on federal securities law issues.

 Prof. Paz serves as the American Bar Association Business Law Section’s International Business Law Committee Chair and as Vice-Chair of the Federal Regulation of Securities Committee.
 He previously served as the Chair of the Trading and Markets Subcommittee chair.
 He is the former General Counsel to the District of Columbia Bar, the largest mandatory bar association of lawyers in the United States.

 Prof. Paz is also a past president of the Hispanic Bar Association of D.C. and a former national vice president of the Hispanic National Bar Association.
 He has been honored with the Leadership Award from the Hispanic National Bar Foundation and appointed an ambassador by the American Bar Association Business Law Section.
 He has been recognized as one of the “100 Most Influential U.S. Hispanics” by Hispanic Business Magazine.
 He is a past president of the Hispanic Bar Association of D.C. and a former national vice-president of the Hispanic National Bar Association.
 He has been honored with the Leadership Award from the Hispanic National Bar Foundation and appointed an ambassador by the American Bar Association Business Law Section.